iffy/generalconference/data/eng/1973-10/029-no-greater-honor-the-womans-role/text.md

-# No Greater Honor: The Woman’s Role
+# No Greater Honor:The Woman’s Role

 Those two beautiful songs, "All Hail the Power of Jesus' Name," and "Arise, Shine, Thy Light is Come," together with that comprehensive prayer, have made